Turtlecrafter81/al-guides/Equipment Guide.md

  ##### For any vanguard ship that can choose between equipping a DD or CL gun, always equip them with a DD gun.
 DD calibre guns have higher damage per second, and their faster fire rate leads to faster barrages and/or skill procs.
  - **[Triple 152mm Mk17 DP Prototype](https://azurlane.koumakan.jp/Triple_152mm_(Mark_17_Dual-Purpose_Prototype))** | Addresses the primary issue holding back HE light cruiser guns: their wide spread.
 The Mk17 DP has damage stats that give it theoretical DPM comparable to the next strongest HE gun, but its lack of any dead zone and preferable targeted shell pattern allows it to reach its theoretical DPM in practice.
 True to its name, it also provides a split between boosting FP and AA, making it the only CL gun to do so.
- - **[Triple 152mm (MK-5)](https://azurlane.koumakan.jp/Triple_152mm_(MK-5)#Type_3)** | Comes with theoretical stats comparable to the Mk17 DP, with only a smidge less DPM while providing the highest firepower bonus.
-The major flaws of this weapon are its slightly higher spread and a large deadzone despite having a target acquisiton range equivalent to the Mk17 DP.
+ - **[Triple 152mm (MK-5)](https://azurlane.koumakan.jp/Triple_152mm_(MK-5)#Type_3)** | Comes with theoretical stats comparable to the Triple 152mm Mk17 DP, with only a smidge less DPM while providing the highest firepower bonus.
+The major flaws of this weapon are its slightly higher spread and a large deadzone despite having a target acquisition range equivalent to the Mk17 DP.
 This might compromise its practical hit rate at longer ranges and a very slightly slower barrage.
  - **[Triple 152mm BL Mark XXV Prototype](https://azurlane.koumakan.jp/Triple_152mm_Prototype_(BL_6%22_Mk_XXV))** | The strongest AP CL gun.
 It has an incredibly fast fire rate, the longest range of any CL gun and high base damage.
-However, its relatively wide spread for an AP gun may give it slight accuracy issues at the extremeties of its target acquisition range.
+However, its relatively wide spread for an AP gun may give it slight accuracy issues at the extremities of its target acquisition range.
 Preferable if one lacks either of the two CL HE options above.
  - **[Twin 150mm TbtsK C/36](https://azurlane.koumakan.jp/Twin_150mm_(TbtsK_C/36)#Type_3)** | Its stats may not look impressive on paper with the low base damage per volley compared to most alternatives.
 However, it has a hyper-accurate shell pattern and is one of the only CL guns in the game capable of actually dealing its theoretical DPM, and that's without accounting for AP shells' penetration capabilities.
 The premier budget option.
  - **[Single 150 SK C/28](https://azurlane.koumakan.jp/Single_150mm_(SK_C/28)#Type_3)** | The fastest firing CL gun.
 Sees use on CLs who have exceptionally strong barrages when manual play is involved.

-**Main Fleet Auxiliaries** <br/>
+**Main Fleet Secondaries** <br/>
 [![pr152mm Triple AP](/resources/pr152mm%20triple%20ap%20gr_s.png)](https://azurlane.koumakan.jp/Triple_152mm_Prototype_(BL_6%22_Mk_XXV))
 [![152mm Triple HE](/resources/152mm%20triple%20he%20gr_s.png)](https://azurlane.koumakan.jp/Triple_152mm_(6%22/47_Mk_16)#Type_3)
 [![152mm Triple (MK-5)](/resources/152mm%20triple%20MK-5%20gr_s.png)](https://azurlane.koumakan.jp/Triple_152mm_(MK-5)#Type_3)